What is Sustainable development?

-Sustainable development – development that meets the needs of the present without affecting the future generations from sustaining theirs, basically sustainable development is about the big picture of how the social, cultural, economic, political and environmental factors fit together, it’s about improving the life of everyone regardless of the part of this world they reside and we must achieve this together through the understanding the needs of today and tomorrow’s world.
+Sustainable development is development that meets the needs of the present without affecting the future generations from sustaining their needs.
+Basically, sustainable development is about looking at the bigger picture and taking steps to evaluating how social, cultural, economic, political and environmental factors fit together, it’s also about improving the life of everyone regardless of where they reside.
+The point is to achieve this together by understanding the needs of both today and tomorrow’s world.

-Dr. Klaus Topper states that Sustainable Development is the peace policy of the future.
+Dr. Klaus Topper stated that Sustainable Development is the peace policy of the future.

-In order to shape the world in a sustainable fashion we need to identify our sustainable development goals and outline where they came from by undertaking this exercise we have a unique opportunity to come together and plan for our future, in a holistic manner seriously considering our social, economic and environment matters and their contributions to our life.
+In order to shape the world in a sustainable manner we must first identify our sustainable development goals, by undertaking such an exercise we have a unique opportunity to come together and plan for our future.
+Seriously, considering our social, economic and environment matters and how they collective contribute to our life.

-At a world population of 7.2 billion (2013) and rapidly increasing since the industrial revolution, this is quickly becoming a very complicated world, causing a great gap between the world’s rich and poor along with extreme environmental challenges in our attempt to satisfy the needs of all.
-Collectively we have the power to bring about real changes and determine which species survive and how many will be extinct in years to come, the type air we breathe or the type of water we drink and how we use and reuse our resources are in the hands of every human alive.
-We are now a part of a world that is extremely connected to our economies, manufacturing, financing, ideas, advertising, human resources and our individual development.
+The world’s population is currently 7.6 billion (2018) and rapidly increasing since the industrial revolution.
+Let’s face it we are quickly (if not already) becoming a very complicated world.
+Worldwide there is a increasing gap between the world’s rich and poor further crippling our ability to protect and preserve the environment as we seek to satisfy our basic needs.
+Collectively, we have the power to bring about real changes, through our habits we determine which if any species become extinct in years to come, the type air we breathe, the quality of water we drink and the resources we have available in the future.
+We are now a part of an extremely connected world, we depend on each other’s manufacturing, financing, ideas, advertising and human resources.

-We are now living in an unprecedented situation and as the world population and environmental conditions continue to change, a number of countries worldwide are stuck in the 1980’s addressing the demand of only one third of their population alive, let’s look a at Bangledesh as a prime example this country has a population of 157 million people an increase of 90 million in 44 years, and with the number of births rapidly exceeding deaths we can just imagine the population growth in the next 10 years.
-The question is can Bangledesh withstand such an increase in a sustainable way and in a manner where all of the population have access to clean drinking water, clean air to breath, access to education, transport, jobs, health care, proper living condition and healthy food the short answer is no.
+The world is experiencing an unprecedented situation, as the world’s population grow its environmental conditions continue to change, a number of countries worldwide are stuck in the 1980’s and are only equipped to address the basic needs of only one third of their population alive, let’s look at Bangladesh as an example this country has a current population of 157 million people an increase of 90 million in 44 years, and with the number of births exceeding deaths you can just imagine the population growth in the next 10 years.
+The question is can Bangladesh withstand such an increase in a sustainable manner where the entire population can eventually get access to clean drinking water, clean air to breath, access to education, transport, jobs, health care, proper living condition and healthy food?
+The short answer is no.